klever-io/klever-docs/README.md

 - Provide a clear and concise commit message.
 - Write clear and descriptive PR descriptions.
 - Adhere to the project structure and formatting conventions.
-- Ensure that your changes do not break the build (the site should still run locally with `npm run dev`).
+- Ensure that your changes do not break the build (the site should still run locally with `pnpm dev`).

 ---